Corruption in Kenya

-Most bribes paid by urban residents in Kenya are fairly small but large ones are also taken – bribes worth over KSh.50,000/= (€600, US$450) account for 41% of the total value.
+Most bribes paid by urban residents in Kenya are fairly small but large ones are also taken – bribes worth over KSh.50,000/= (€297.59, US$324.89) account for 41% of the total value.
 There is also corruption on a larger scale with each of the last two regimes being criticised for their involvement.

 Despite market reforms, several business surveys reveal that business corruption is still widespread and that companies frequently encounter demands for bribes and informal payments to 'get things done' in Kenya, a trend that has contributed to an increased cost of doing business in Kenya.
+The country ranks 56 among 190 economies globally on the World Bank's Ease of Doing Business Index 2019.

-The public procurement sector in Kenya suffers widespread corruption and is the leading form of graft in the public service and always at the centre of all major corruption scandals.
+The public procurement sector in Kenya suffers widespread corruption and is the leading form of graft in the public service and is always at the centre of all major corruption scandals.
 The use of agents to facilitate business operations and transactions in Kenya is widespread and poses a risk for companies, particularly at the market entry and business start-up stage.

-Despite positive developments, the Kenya Anti-Corruption Commission (KACC) was disbanded and replaced by the newly instated Ethics and Anti-Corruption Commission(EACC) on 5 September 2011.
+Despite positive developments, the Kenya Anti-Corruption Commission (KACC) was disbanded and replaced by the newly instated Ethics and Anti-Corruption Commission (EACC) on 5 September 2011.
 Observers describe the new agency as superficial.

-It is observed that in Kenya bribery and nepotism as most prevalent forms of corruption according to surveys carried out.
+It is observed that in Kenya bribery and nepotism as the most prevalent forms of corruption according to surveys carried out.

 On 22 July 2019, Kenya's finance minister Henry Rotich became the country's first sitting minister to be arrested for corruption.
-This followed an order by the Director of Public Prosecution (DPP) Noordin Haji for the arrest and prosecution of Mr. Rotich and his Principal Secretary (PS) Kamau Thugge among other top government officials over the multibillion-shilling Arror and Kimwarer dams scandal.
+This followed an order by the director of public prosecution (DPP), Noordin Haji, for the arrest and prosecution of Mr. Rotich and his principal secretary (PS) Kamau Thugge among other top government officials over the multibillion-shilling Arror and Kimwarer dams scandal.

 In 2017, the US government cut health funding to Kenya over widespread corruption in the Ministry of Health.
 USAID suspended $21M funding for activities carried out by a number of the Ministry's departments over corruption and weak accounting procedures.